kwabenasapong/openpldoc/manual/source/configure.rst

 This will work in any web browser that has network access whether it is another computer, a netbook or a smartphone.

-**Note** To use either of these features, your computers will need to be on the same network, wired or wireless.
+**Note:** To use either of these features, your computers will need to be on the same network, wired or wireless.

 Server Settings